 SDG goals and targets mean social enterprises need good data.

 It’s good for an employment program to collect data such as the ‘number of people trained.
 But this is an output, not an outcome.
-The employment program needs to truly understand if they are moving the needle on SDG 8 economic development.
+The employment program needs to understand if they are moving the needle on SDG 8 economic development.

 Organizations need to understand what benefits their stakeholders see.
 Are the training sessions increasing knowledge?
 Are they leading to employment?
 These would be outcomes.